 For Every Working Party doing work on behalf of the Council, the “Leading body” is the Parish Council.

-A leader and deputy leader is identified for each individual working party event. if the leader and deputy leader cannot attend, the working party is only permitted to continue if the substituted leader takes the responsibility for the risk assessment and is familiar with the tasks set for the event.
+A leader and deputy leader is identified for each individual working party event.
+If the leader and deputy leader cannot attend, the working party is only permitted to continue if the substituted leader takes the responsibility for the risk assessment and is familiar with the tasks set for the event.

+The leader or deputy leader will ensure at the start of each working party that all present are informed of the Council’s duty of care to all staff and volunteers

 Any requests on the day to “vire” from the schedule shall be firstly risk assessed before the task in hand is started.

-No lone working.
+Under no circumstances should there be any lone working.

 Operational mobile phone on site at all times.

-Protective clothing and equipment in use as appropriate to the task set.
+Protective clothing and equipment must be used as appropriate to the task set.

 Unless deemed competent by the leader or deputy leader, no individual volunteer shall be allowed use of mechanical equipment (chainsaws, heavy duty strimmers, motor- driven vehicles).
 Therefore, should only use hand-held tools.